 Yoga as complementary care for patients in forensic psychiatry

-In recent years, several scientific studies have shown evidence that regular practice of yoga has positive effects for people with mental illness and for inmates with antisocial behavior.
+Evidence proves that regular practice of yoga has positive effects for people with mental illness and for inmates with antisocial behavior.
 However, the effect of yoga has not yet been tested for patients with coexisting mental illness and aggressive antisocial behavior.